Marco Polo's World

 The opposite was true.
 When Marco Polo published the account of his travels, his fellow Venetians branded him a liar and called him Marco Millions, Marco of the Million Lies.

 Marco left China after seventeen years of service to Khubilai Khan.
 He was been homesick for Venice and wished to end his days in his native country.
-Khubilai Khan offered him a noble marriage and a position at court, an elevation from his status as a merchant.
-This was a position he could not have attained in his native country.
-A merchant could not rise to be a member of the aristocracy.
+Khubilai Khan had offered him a noble marriage and a position at court, an elevation from his status as a merchant.
+In his native country. a merchant could not rise to be a member of the aristocracy.

 The Mongol Empire was a meritocracy and a low birth did not mean that prospects were limited.
 Subudei, the greatest general in the Mongol Army, the greatest strategist after Chinggis Khan, had begun in life as a herder of reindeer and the son of a blacksmith.